-Your vehicle has a right front passenger's airbag.
+Your vehicle has airbags.
 A rear seat is a safer place to secure a forward-facing child restraint.
-See Where to Put the Restraint on page 53.
+See Where to Put the Restraint on page 1-40.

-In addition, your vehicle has a passenger sensing system.
-The passenger sensing system is designed to turn off the right front passenger's frontal airbag when an infant in a rear-facing infant seat or a small child in a forward-facing child restraint or booster seat is detected.
-See Passenger Sensing System on page 82 and Passenger Airbag Status Indicator on page 175 for more information on this including important safety information.
+In addition, your vehicle has a passenger sensing system which is designed to turn off the right front passenger's frontal airbag under certain conditions.
+See Passenger Sensing System on page 1-64 and Passenger Airbag Status Indicator on page 3-30 for more information on this, including important safety information.

-If your vehicle has a rear seat that will accommodate a rear-facing child restraint, a label on your sun visor that says, "Never put a rear-facing child seat in the front."
+A label on your sun visor says, "Never put a rear-facing child seat in the front."
 This is because the risk to the rear-facing child is so great, if the airbag deploys.